 The Best Credit Cards of 2012

 Believe me, the really good ones stand out.
 But narrowing down the list and picking the winner isn’t always easy.
-When I pick the best card for a category, I consider a lot of different things.
+When I pick my favorite card for a category, I consider a lot of different things.
 Sure, I look at the interest rate, but I also consider the rewards, customer satisfaction, benefits, and more.

-So after careful consideration, here’s my list of the best credit cards of 2012.
-As is usually the case, the best cards are reserved for those who have excellent credit.
-A lot of these “best credit card” lists don’t include the cards that are available to those with bad credit.
+So after careful consideration, here’s my list of the top credit cards of 2012.
+As is usually the case, the top cards are reserved for those who have excellent credit.
+A lot of these “top credit card” lists don’t include the cards that are available to those with bad credit.
 I think this is a terrible oversight because so many folks are still recovering from the recession and trashed credit scores.

 So I decided to include winners for the “Best Card for Bad Credit” and the “Best Secured Credit Card.”
 When you don’t have terrific credit, it’s really difficult to find a decent card.
 I hope my choices can help you rebuild your credit in 2013.

 Okay, let’s get to the winners.
 We’ll start with the top dog, so pretend you hear a drum roll.

 Credit Card of the Year: Chase Sapphire Preferred® Card